thrishank/solana-pay-ctoken/README.md

 3. qr code popup on generate and share qrcode button copy link
 4. add wallet connect in all 4 states
 5. Int issue in database
+6. loader on qr code generation
+7. qr code once done then end it